Pullusb/Tesselate_texture_plane/README.md

 <!-- ### [Demo Youtube]() -->

-/!\ Can crash easily with some images and settings (stable in "contour only" mode), be sure to save before use.
+/!\ Triangulating can crash with some images and settings (stable in "contour only" mode), be sure to save before use.
-If it crash on your image, try different settings. if it still crash... well I'm sorry.
+If it crash on your image, try different settings.

-/!\ This addon need [opencv](https://pypi.org/project/opencv-python/) and [triangle](https://rufat.be/triangle/) module see below how to install
+/!\ This addon need [opencv](https://pypi.org/project/opencv-python/) and [triangle](https://rufat.be/triangle/) modules
+At first activation, it will try to make an automatic download/installation.
+If this doesn't work, [go below to manual install](#-manual-installation-of-needed-module).

 Want to support me?
 [Check out how](http://www.samuelbernou.fr/donate)